SideStore/Community-Source/README.md

 # Welcome to The Offical SideStore Community Appstore!

-We provide users with a several different apps to install provided by the community and is moderated for quality assurance.
+We provide users with a several different apps to install provided by the community and developers.
+We welcome this source to be used as a TestFlight alternative also like if you have beta builds or you update more often and TestFlight is slow we have updates checked hourly.
+Could just be an area for easy distribution for apps here for developers.

+**The community store is moderated for quality assurance.
+If you have an up that you want taken down that you own then please message us!**

 Source URL: https://community-apps.sidestore.io/sidecommunity.json

-We are welcome to discussing changes to rules to make it better ofc.
+### We are welcome to discussing changes to rules to make it better.
 Community Store PR and app Guidelines:

 1. Make sure your app works and versioning is changed inside app (There is exceptions for this for unique cases).